Skip to content

 Domain Config

 The Domain Config module provides per-domain configuration overrides.
-It allows each domain to have its own site name, theme settings, language negotiation, or any other configuration -- all from a single Drupal installation.
+It allows each domain to have its own site name, theme settings, default front page, or any other configuration -- all from a single Drupal installation.

 Architecture: 2.x vs 3.x